mfernandagf/fieloprp/doc/UC-PRP-0005-Display Invoice Details Page.md

 ##### 12. The administrator selects an Invoice which status is "Approved" belonging to a Program that does not request invoice authorization and requests invoice products (step 3 of basic flow)
    1. The system displays the Invoice details page, containing:
         - Revert button
         - Reprocess button
         - Tools button (with the options View and Settings)
         - Fieldset for the Invoice view
+        - Related list of invoice items
+        - Related list of Transactions
+        - Images of the invoice
+        - Approval process steps
+   2. The system displays for each related list its defined fieldset
+   3. End of flow

+##### 13. The administrator selects an Invoice which status is "Rejected" belonging to a Program that does not request invoice authorization and requests invoice products (step 3 of basic flow)
+   1. The system displays the Invoice details page, containing:
+        - Reopen button
+        - Tools button (with the options View and Settings)
+        - Fieldset for the Invoice view
+        - Related list of invoice items
+        - Related list of Transactions
+        - Images of the invoice
+        - Approval process steps
+   2. The system displays for each related list its defined fieldset
+   3. End of flow

+##### 14. The administrator selects an Invoice which status is "Canceled" belonging to a Program that does not request invoice authorization and requests invoice products (step 3 of basic flow)
+   1. The system displays the Invoice details page, containing:
+        - Reopen button
+        - Reprocess button
+        - Tools button (with the options View and Settings)
+        - Fieldset for the Invoice view